lorin/resilience-engineering/intro.md

 ## Complex systems

+Ever wonder why resilience engineerig advocates natter on about "no root cause?"

 A recurring theme in resilience engineering is about reasoning holistically about *systems*, as opposed to breaking things up into components and reasoning about components separately.
 This perspective is known as *systems thinking*, which is a school of thought that has been influential in the resilience engineering community.

+When you view the world as a system, the idea of *cause* becomes meaningless, because there's no way to isolate an individual cause.
+Instead, the world is a tangled web of influences.

 You'll often hear the phrase *socio-technical system*.
 This language emphasizes that systems should be thought of as encompassing both humans and technologies, as opposed to